 According to the Federal Trade Commission (FTC), including a valid, physical postal address is necessary.
 Companies and marketers should be transparent and traceable.

-35% of email recipients open email based on the subject line alone.
+35% of email recipients open an email based on the subject line alone.
 Don’t use more than 50 characters in your subject lines.
 Also creating a compelling and eye-catching subject line will be helpful to increase email open rates.
 Don’t forget to trigger your customers with an immediate call to action.

 For detailed information about email subject lines, please check the link below:

-In this case, you should
+In that case, you should

-- Make sure that your emails are mobile responsive.
+11. Make sure that your emails are mobile responsive.

 So, in this article, I tried to tackle some common reasons and practical solutions for your email marketing benefits!